sodabori/OptDARTS/README.md

 # OptDARTS
-This repository contains the code used in the **experimentation of Optimizer Combination Analysis for Differentiable Neural Architecture Search** as a project of Spring 2022 CSED 490Y.
+This repository contains the code used in the **experiments of Optimizer Combination Analysis for Differentiable Neural Architecture Search** as a project of Spring 2022 CSED 490Y.

 ## Requirements
 - python 3.10.4